livarb/vefa-portal/content/ehf/tools/validation-library.md

 +++

-This application is the validator used for the [validation service](/ehf/tools/validation-service/).
+VEFA Validator is a open source library for validation used for the [validation service](/ehf/tools/validation-service/).

 This validator is provided as a library to be used as a part of solutions.